KMarshland/ratings-prediction/README.md

 ### Possible improvements
 - Check if the user is more critical than average.
 For example, if a user rates movies on average 0.5 stars lower than average, you might predict the average rating for a movie minus 0.5 stars.
 - Instead of just how similar users rated that movie, check how similar users rated similar movies
+- Improve the distance algorithm for movies, possibly taking into account the name

 ## Technical